GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ### Step 4: Initialize the state {: #step-4 }

-Extensions can save initial values to storage on installation.
+Extensions can save initial values to storage.
 To use the [`chrome.storage`][api-storage] API, we need to request permission in the manifest:

 {% Label %}manifest.json:{% endLabel %}